 With support from The Coca-Cola Foundation, AMAR will launch a new water replenishment project to improve water quality in the Iraqi marshlands, a UNESCO World Heritage site.

 Located in the southern part of the country, the Iraqi Marshlands are a rare wetland within a desert landscape.
 The historic marshlands used to cover an area of up to 3,725 square miles around the confluence of the Tigris and Euphrates rivers.
 But during the Saddam Hussein regime, the marshlands were almost completely drained, and the size of the wetlands were vastly reduced.

 Today, the waterways have been reopened and the unique marshland environment is slowly being brought back to life.
 AMAR has long been an advocate for the survival of the Mesopotamian Marshes and its people.
-With support from Coca-Cola, we’ll be launching a new water replenishment project in the East Hammar Marshes to improve water quality and help preserve the ecosystem of this UNESCO World Heritage site.
+With support from The Coca-Cola Foundation, we’ll be launching a new water replenishment project in the East Hammar Marshes to improve water quality and help preserve the ecosystem of this UNESCO World Heritage site.